 This is also where she became acquainted with Cole Younger and Jesse James.
-Her close affiliation with these groups led her to a life of crime, including counterfeiting money as well as robbing banks.
-She also dressed the part, as she was oftentimes seen wearing a black velvet dress, cowboy hat and two gun holsters as she rode side saddle her horse.
+Her close affiliation with these groups led her to a life of crime, including counterfeiting money and robbing banks.
+She also dressed the part, as she was oftentimes seen wearing a black velvet dress, cowboy hat, and two gun holsters as she rode side saddle her horse.

 Her life of crime continued well into her older years, as she was once quoted as saying, “I am a friend to any brave and gallant outlaw.”
-She live the rest of her life stealing horses, money and anything else she could to make ends meet.
-It all came to an end in fitting violence when she was shot in the back in Eufaula, Oklahoma while riding back into town.
+She lived the rest of her life stealing horses, money, and anything else she could to make ends meet.
+It all came to an end in fitting violence when she was shot in the back in Eufaula, Oklahoma, while riding back into town.

 Often the women of the Wild West are overlooked by history books.
 However, these strong and independent gunslingers left their mark on American history.